 Instead, provide needed moisture with a product that contains beeswax or petrolatum, which will help maintain your lips' hydration.
 If you plan to be exposed to the sun for a long period of time, help prevent dryness by using a sunscreen on your lips as well [source: MedlinePlus].
 A lip balm with SPF in it could help address both of these issues at once.

 If winter weather has left your home cool and dry, consider using a humidifier to increase the level of moisture in the air around you.
 This can be especially helpful if you run it overnight in your bedroom while you sleep [sources: Gibson, Readers Digest].
 In the same vein, drinking plenty of fluids will keep your body hydrated overall, which also may benefit your lips [source: Gibson].

 Although winter can present a challenge for your lips, a few lifestyle changes can help.
-For more information on taking care of your skin, visit the links on the next page.
+For more information on taking care of your skin, visit the links below.

 Related HowStuffWorks Articles

 - Gibson, Lawrence.
 "Chapped Lips: What's the Best Remedy?"
 Mayo Clinic.
 October 4, 2008 (Accessed 10/6/09)http://www.mayoclinic.com/health/chapped-lips/AN01440

 - MedlinePlus.
 "Chapped Lips."
 November 16, 2008 (Accessed 10/6/09)http://www.nlm.nih.gov/medlineplus/ency/article/002036.htm